GlaIZier/linux-environment/README.md

   1. [Install Ansible](http://docs.ansible.com/intro_installation.html).
   2. Clone this repository to your local drive.
   3. Run `$ ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
-  4. Add proxy if required (See issues)
+  4. Adjust packages to be installed in default.config.yml or create a custom config.yml and overwrite them according to your necessities
+  5. Enable proxy (see issues) if needed

 ## Run
 ### Run all tasks